atlarge-research/continuum/README.md

 Please get in touch with us if you would like to replicate our results using QEMU.

 Continuum with GCP requires the user to have a single computer with internet access.
-Continuum has been tested with the Ubuntu 20.04 operating system, and we highly recommend using this operating system to replicate our results.
+Continuum has been tested with the Ubuntu 20.04 operating system on the host machine, and we highly recommend using this operating system to replicate our results.
 Other operating systems can work as the main software requirements of our framework (Docker, Python, Ansible, Terraform) are available on many operating systems.
 However, we can only guarantee successful execution on Ubuntu 20.04.
 A physical or virtual machine with Ubuntu 20.04 can be used.